sajeanpage/module_19_supervised_machine_learning_challenge/README.md

 ## Comparision

 After comparing the models I have determined the following:
-- The Logistic Regression model modelled the data exceptionally well with training and testing scores exceeding 99%
+- The Logidfstic Regression model modelled the data exceptionally well with training and testing scores exceeding 99%
 - The Random Forest Classifier modelled the data exceptionally as well also with training and testing scores exceeding 99%
+- Both models performed to near perfection and neither out-performed the other in any statistically significant way.
-- Both models performed to near perfection.
-Confusion matrices for the Logistic Regression model and Random Forest Classifier are in blue and red respectively.
+- Confusion matrices for the Logistic Regression model and Random Forest Classifier are in blue and red respectively.

 # ![banner](https://github.com/sajeanpage/module_19_supervised_machine_learning_challenge/blob/2ccf3812a6cb3fba73b141bcb8b88de2e01712df/Resources/matrix.JPG)